Natalie-2004/COMP3121/README.md

 Let S be a subset of towers such that activating any tower in S causes the activation of all towers in S. We never want to place more than one sensor in S, and if we place one, then it doesn't matter where we put it.
 (Either direct or indirect).
 And we need every vertex to reach everyone, so-called **strongly connected components**.

-_Definition: Given a directed graph G = (V, E) and a vertex v, the strongly connected component of G containing v consists of all vertices u ∈ V such that there is a directed path in G from v to u and a directed path from u to v.
-We will denote it by Cv.
+<ins>Definition: Given a directed graph G = (V, E) and a vertex v, the strongly connected component of G containing v consists of all vertices u ∈ V such that there is a directed path in G from v to u and a directed path from u to v.
+We will denote it by Cv.</ins>
 _

 How do we find the strongly connected component Cv ⊆ V containing v?